 Zainab.
-Twenty-four.
+Twenty-five.
 Born and raised Houstonian.
 The child of immigrants, the grandchild of warriors, identifying as Muslim, Algerian, American.
 Lover of conversations and copious amounts of laughter.
-Current third year medical student.
+Fourth year medical student seeking an Internal Medicine residency.
 Passionate about health policies, women empowerment, the care of the underserved, the underrepresented, global health, and medical humanities.

 I write a lot, think a lot.
 I romanticize, and at times I hate it because I’m afraid of giving a false image, but other times I’m blessed to see the world through rose colored filters.
 It’s that romanticism, and an uncompromising optimism, that makes who I am, that takes these stories I write and concludes them with a silver lining.
 It isn’t my intention, it just happens.
 Alhamdulillah.